grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

  = access.ToReportingIsGrantedTo(roleAllowedToUseReporting);
 ```

-For now, try to resist the urge to define a class or variable to make the compiler happy, as that will only throw you off the track and steal your focus from what is important.
-The key to doing TDD successfully is to learn to use something that does not exist yet as if it existed.
+For now, try to resist the urge to define a class or variable to make the compiler happy, as that may throw you off the track and steal your focus from what is important.
+The key to doing TDD successfully is to learn to use something that does not exist yet as if it existed and not worry until really needed.

 Note that we don't know what `roleAllowedToUseReporting` is, neither do we know what `access` object stands for, but that didn't stop us from writing this line.
 Also, the `ToReportingIsGrantedTo()` method is just taken off the top of our head.
 It's not defined anywhere, it just made sense to write it like this, because it is the most direct translation of what we had in mind.